 Data that Businesses Collect that are Subject to GDPR

 The definition the GDPR provides a wide range of data products.
 A major example the EU used in their initial publication was of a business in the EU that collects customer data as it relates to providing travel services.
 That data falls under the GDPR, and that the customers, not the business, have a right to insist on data protection, and elimination in most cases.
 The GDPR goes on to stipulate that businesses have to prove they eliminated the data in a formal report, given to the customer, and held in records for a specified period of time.

 In Article 4, Subsection 1, the GDPR defines data as follows: ‘personal data’ means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person;

-This definition literally translates to any information that denotes identity of a person in any way.
+This definition literally translates to any information that denotes the identity of a person in any way.
 Documents, audio, video, images, software-housed profiles, financial transactions, the list truly goes on.
 The implications for business are sophisticated and growing.
-So long as we continue to see data capturing technology increase, presenting more opportunities for business to hold different types of data, the more the GDPR will be relevant to that businesses operations.
+So long as we continue to see data capturing technology increase, presenting more opportunities for businesses to hold different types of data, the more the GDPR will be relevant to that business’s operations.

 Managing hordes of data, and then inheriting similar data to locate that specific data is a new, challenging paradigm for all involved.